 Schedule an IEP meeting with your child’s teacher or sit down with their therapist so that you can talk about ways the two of you can work together to help foster your child’s independence.

-Communicate strategies openly and freely so that you ensure all parties involved are on the same page.
+Communicate learning strategies openly and freely so that you ensure all parties involved are on the same page.

 Learn to let go

 The road to independence for children with special needs is often more challenging than it is for their peers.
 But that doesn’t mean it’s impossible.
 We just have to be willing to let go and allow our children to make mistakes so that they can learn from them.